 Albania Austria Azerbaijan Belarus Belgium Bosnia and Herzegovina Bulgaria Croatia Czech Republic Denmark Estonia France Georgia Germany Greece Hungary Ireland Latvia Lithuania Macedonia Moldova Netherlands Poland Romania Russia Serbia and Montenegro Slovakia Slovenia Spain Sweden Switzerland Turkey Ukraine

 These scarce grebes are easy enough to distinguish in summer plumage - but what about in winter plumage, or in flight?
-Russell Slack explains what to look out for. subscribe
+Russell Slack explains what to look out for. log in

 Black-necked Grebes in the Lower Derwent Valley NNR

 In recent years this famous Yorkshire wetland area near York has provided many visitors superb views of these charming grebes.
-Several were colour-ringed in 2004 and observers at nesting areas/passage sites are urged to look for colour-rings on any birds they see. subscribe
+Several were colour-ringed in 2004 and observers at nesting areas/passage sites are urged to look for colour-rings on any birds they see. log in

 External links (0)